 Changing Your Passport

 If you’re going abroad on a honeymoon, you need to make sure the name on your passport matches your booking.
 You don’t need to change your name immediately following the wedding, and it may be more convenient to wait until after your holiday.
 You will need to send your certificate when you apply for a passport in your new name, along with your old passport which will be cancelled.

 It’s possible to apply for a new passport up to 3 months before your ceremony.
 Your old passport will be cancelled and your new one post-dated, so you won’t be able to use it before the ceremony.

 If you want to get married at 16 or 17, you must have consent from both parents with parental responsibility.
 Please ask us for advice on who would be able to provide this consent if you’re not sure.

-The Eternity Ceremony is a formal yet romantic opportunity to reflect on your marriage or civil partnership and look forward to the future in the presence of your family and friends.
+The Eternity Ceremony is a wonderful opportunity to reflect on your marriage or civil partnership and look forward to the future in the presence of your family and friends.
 It is available to any married or civil partnered couple who wish to renew their commitment in a joyful celebration.
-It has a format similar to a civil ceremony but with no legal status.
-You will meet with a registrar in advance to personalise your unique ceremony.
+The format similar to a civil ceremony, and because it has no legal status we can be more flexible with the content.
+You will meet with a member of our team in advance to personalise your unique ceremony.
+Formal or relaxed, we can tailor the experience to suit your wishes.
 Each ceremony lasts approximately 30 minutes depending on your requirements.
 The cost is the same as a wedding booking at one of our ceremony rooms or approved venues.
 Get in touch with our team to find out more.